Duke Realty Corporation (DRE) Reveals an Earnings Mystery

 DRE’s Market Performance

-DRE stocks went down by -0.26% for the week, with a monthly jump of 2.57% and a quarterly performance of -0.59%, while its annual performance rate touched 9.82%.
-The volatility ratio for the week stands at 1.93% while the volatility levels for the past 30 days are set at 2.99% for Duke Realty Corporation.
-The simple moving average for the period of the last 20 days is -1.49% for DRE stocks with a simple moving average of 7.42% for the last 200 days.
+DRE stocks went down by -0.66% for the week, with a monthly drop of -3.36% and a quarterly performance of -3.97%, while its annual performance rate touched 8.61%.
+The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 2.81% for Duke Realty Corporation.
+The simple moving average for the period of the last 20 days is -4.20% for DRE stocks with a simple moving average of 4.69% for the last 200 days.

 Analysts’ Opinion of DRE